mdn/content/files/en-us/web/privacy/partitioned_cookies/index.md

 Revisiting the example we described in the previous section:

 1. A user visits `https://site-a.example`, which embeds content from `https://3rd-party.example`. `https://3rd-party.example` sets a cookie on the user's device using `Partitioned`, meaning that the site owner opts in to CHIPS.
-2. The storage key for the cookie would now be `{("https", "site-a.example"), ("3rd-party.example")}`.
+2. The storage key for the cookie would now be `{("https://site-a.example"), ("3rd-party.example")}`.
 3. When the user visits `https://site-b.example`, which also embeds `https://3rd-party.example`, this new embedded instance is no longer able to access the cookie because the partition key doesn't match.

 > **Note:** CHIPS is similar to the older [State partitioning mechanism](/en-US/docs/Web/Privacy/State_Partitioning) implemented by Firefox.
-The difference is that state partitioning partitions cookie storage and retrieval into separate cookie jars for each top-level site, without a mechanism to allow opt-in to third party cookies if desired.
+The difference is that state partitioning partitions cookie storage and retrieval into separate cookie jars for each top-level site, without a mechanism to allow opt-in to third-party cookies if desired.
 As browsers start to phase out third-party cookie usage, there are still valid, non-tracking uses of third-party cookies that need to be permitted while developers begin to handle this change.

 ## A valid third-party embed scenario

 Blocking all third-party cookies would currently be problematic, for example in a retail site that uses a third-party chat service, as described below.
-CHIPs will protect against third-party trackers while still allowing this to work.
+CHIPs will enable this use case, while third-party tracking cookies are blocked.

 1. A user visits `https://shoppy.example`, which embeds a third-party chat service from `https://3rd-party.example/chat` to provide support for users that need help. `https://3rd-party.example/chat` sets a cookie on the user's device using `Partitioned`, to persist the state of the chat across different site subdomains.
-2. The storage key for the cookie would be `{("https", "shoppy.example"), ("3rd-party.example/chat")}`.
+2. The storage key for the cookie would be `{("https://shoppy.example"), ("3rd-party.example/chat")}`.
 3. The user visits various subdomains in the quest to solve their problem that also embed `https://3rd-party.example/chat`, including `https://support.shoppy.example` and `https://checkout.shoppy.example`.
 The new embedded instances are able to access the cookie because the partition key still matches.

 > **Note:** [First-party sets](https://github.com/WICG/first-party-sets) is a proposal that aims to allow site owners to declare a collection of related domains that will act like they are a single top-level site, for the purposes of cookie access mechanisms like CHIPS.